srinivasseshu/learn-spark/README.md

 - join()
   - Perform an inner join between two RDDs
+  - when we have multiple entries for each key in both the RDDs, we get the Cartesian product between the two lists of values
 ```
 rdd.join(other)
 Result is {(3, (4, 9)), (3, (6, 9))}